Thru-Echoes/xgb-param-optimization/README.md

 on binary classification.

 In other words: how can we minimize our time and effort while also obtaining the greatest level of prediction that is practical and meaningful?

+###### Example:

+    If nrounds = 100, model of 100 trees is built.
+Each tree is built by the dataset being divided recursively several times.
+End product is groups of observations.
+    - Each division operation = split.
+    - Each group at each split = branch.
+    - Deepest branch = leaf.
+    NOTE: not all splits are equally important (& boosting = adding weighted models).

+    - Gain = improvement through each split
+    - Each split is done on one feature only at one value.

 ### Use